 Approval of democracy

-Social capital which fosters cooperation and mutual support for purposes of self-help does exist.
-Extended families, village communities and self-help groups such as women’s groups provide social mechanisms for self-organization and provide support networks for disadvantaged members of segments of society.
-Likewise, the overall respectful relationships among followers of different religions provide social capital for solidarity among all Sierra Leoneans and the development of modes of nonviolent conflict resolution.
+Social capital, which fosters cooperation and mutual support for purposes of self-help, does exist.
+Extended families, village communities, and self-help groups such as women’s groups provide social mechanisms for self-organization and provide support networks for disadvantaged members of society.
+Likewise, the mainly respectful relationships among followers of different religions provide social capital for solidarity among Sierra Leoneans, the development of modes to maintain nonviolence and local conflict resolution mechanisms.

 Social capital